prydin/the-bog-standard/README.md

 ![Front](images/front.jpg)
 ![Front](images/interior.jpg)

+## Contributing
+If you find any errors in the design, or if you have ideas how it can be improved, please create an issue report in Github (top menu).
+Or even better, clone the repo and issue a PR with your changes and I will consider updating the design using your modifications.

 ## About me
 I was born in Sweden but live in the US since many years.
 A software engineer by trade, but I grew up in a home full of electronics and test equipment.
 My father was a very accomplished designer of RF amplifiers for cell towers, so amplifiers